 - Alternate means of communication between us and our team members

 - Critical business constituent, bank and counter-party impact

 - Regulatory reporting

 - Communications with regulators

-- How WFA will ensure that clients have access to their funds and securities in the unlikely event that WFA determines it is unable to continue its business
+- How we will ensure that clients have access to their funds and securities in the unlikely event Wells Fargo Advisors determines it is unable to continue its business

-Regardless of the scope of potential disruption, WFA will strive to continue to provide services to its clients.
-In the event where a WFA branch location is impacted, a contingency plan was created to ensure client telephone calls will automatically be re-routed to a separate location, either to another branch or to the headquarters.
-Additionally, WFA clients can access their accounts in various ways, including, but not limited to, telephoning Wells Fargo Advisors Solutions, visiting any of our branch offices, or through our online services at www.wellsfargoadvisors.com.
+Regardless of the scope of potential disruption, Wells Fargo Advisors will strive to continue to provide services to its clients.
+In the event where a Wells Fargo Advisors branch location is impacted, a contingency plan exists to ensure client telephone calls are automatically re-routed to a separate location, either to another branch or to the headquarters.
+Additionally, clients can access their accounts in various ways, including, but not limited to, telephoning our centralized call center, visiting any of our branch offices, or through our online services at www.wellsfargoadvisors.com.
 These alternative access methods are provided so that our clients are able to maintain consistent and constant access to their accounts.

-In the unlikely event of a citywide or regional disruption, WFA has geographically diverse operations that can sustain critical processing if a primary location is impacted.
-In addition, WFA has established recovery sites in St. Louis and New Jersey that can be used to restore time sensitive functions as soon as key team members are relocated to the facility.
-Additionally, as a subsidiary of Wells Fargo & Company, WFA would intend to take advantage of any available facilities of other Wells Fargo & Company affiliates that may be located in other geographic regions.
-In the event that any such disruption occurs, we have developed alternative service arrangements, systems, locations, and contingency plans to ensure that any service affected is quickly restored.
+In the unlikely event of a citywide or regional disruption, Wells Fargo Advisors has geographically diverse operations that can sustain critical processing if a primary location is impacted.
+In the event any such disruption occurs, we have developed alternative service arrangements, systems, locations, and contingency plans to ensure any service affected is quickly restored.